stertooy/TwistedConjugacy/README.md

 used with (group homomorphisms between) finite groups and, if the package polycyclic is also installed, polycyclically presented groups.

-This package requires GAP version 4.9 or later, with the following packages (and their dependencies) installed:
+This package requires GAP version 4.10 or later, with the following packages (and their dependencies) installed:
 - GAPDoc (version >= 1.6.1)
+- SmallGrp (version >= 1.4)

 The following packages (and their dependencies) are optional, though are
 recommended: